sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 If you're reading your password to someone inputting it into a device, it's much quicker to read 4 to 6 words than 15 to 25 characters.
 It's also more error resistant.
 If your friend hears "correcb" they can probably turn that into "correct".
 And if you're typing the password in yourself, while using words is more characters, it's easier to "carry" a word in your head mentally as you move from the password manager app on your phone to the TV.

-Plus, it's usually a pain to switch to the numbers/punctuation keyboard on SmartTVs, and it costs "clicks" (more on this below).
+Plus, it's usually a pain to switch to the numbers/punctuation keyboard on smart TVs, and it costs "clicks" (more on this below).

 So we could select, say, 4 random words and make that our password -- like `carving exceeding boned legislate`.
 But we can be a bit smarter about this...